 Diaper rash may get worse due to pee or poop, hot weather and long hours without getting a nappy change.

 Well, diaper rash is common among babies, leaving moms worried.
 Although diaper rash is not something you need to call a doctor still, there are times when diaper rash worsens and requires treatment or medical assistance.

 However, there are a few causes of diaper rash that you have to rule at and treat accordingly.

 This post may contain affiliate links.
 Please read our disclaimer for more information.

 1. Intolerance or irritation to something baby is eating may cause a diaper rash

 Rashes are developed or increased due to the rubbing of feces on the baby’s bottom for a long time.
 Sometimes the bowel movement does not cause any rash even though you are changing a diaper after long hours.
 However, sometimes the acidic content in the baby’s poop makes it worse and causes diaper rash.

 Firstly, when your baby gets rashes, most importantly you have to think about what are you feeding your baby.
 Once you figure out what could be the cause of rashes, you might want to skip that food for a while.

 Most likely baby’s diaper rash is due to milk or lactose intolerance at some point.
 Probably you are introducing formula or switching to whole milk or any other type of milk which is taking a while to digest and your baby’s body is getting used to that particular type of milk.

-My kids were getting too many rashes and too often and that is due to a change in milk while I was visiting my family overseas.
+In my case, my kids were getting diaper rash too frequently due to the change in milk while I was visiting my family overseas.